elunna/hackem/hackem_changelog.md

     - Include new different types of gnomes, dwarves, and thieves.
     - Added dwarf/gnome thieves to most town/minetown variants
     - Removed river/sewage generation from Gnomish Mines
-    - Gnomish mines monsters will usually be undead if you are dwarf/gnome/hobbit (from SlashEM)
+    - Gnomish mines monsters will usually be undead if you are a dwarf, gnome, or hobbit (from SlashEM)
       - This can make the mines a very dangerous place so beware!
-      - Update: Instead of making this dependant on your alignment, I have changed the chance a regular monster being undead to scale with the dungeon deptch.
+      - Update: Instead of making undead mine denizens dependant on your alignment, the chance scales with the dungeon deptch.
 At the top of the mines, undead should be quite rare, but at mine's end beware.

     - Imported minetown variants:
         - Mini-Castle (SlashTHEM)